 Where does Highline Wellness Get Their CBD?

-We source our hemp-derived CBD oil from Chowchilla, California.
-The hemp is Certified USDA Organic, and is single-sourced with absolutely zero pesticides, chemicals, or metals.
+We source the highest hemp quality ingredients that undergo rigorous testing before being utilized in our products.
+The hemp is single-sourced with absolutely zero pesticides, chemicals, or metals.
 We take great pride in making sure our hemp plants meet the highest quality standards so you get the purest CBD.